-- (7) Billboards, Telecommunication Towers and Utilities Billboards and telecommunication towers shall be prohibited within the scenic corridor.
+(7) Billboards, Telecommunication Towers and Utilities

+Billboards and telecommunication towers shall be prohibited within the scenic corridor.
 The placement of above-ground utility structures (such as electrical substations, water pumping facilities, etc.) within the scenic corridor shall be avoided to the maximum extent possible.
-Aside from electrical and telephone wires serving agricultural uses and single family homes, all utilities shall be located underground within the corridor. - (8) Signs, Walls and Fences
+Aside from electrical and telephone wires serving agricultural uses and single-family homes, all utilities shall be located underground within the corridor.

+(8) Signs, Walls and Fences

-The location, height, size, lighting and design of any signage within the corridor shall be reduced to the smallest necessary to serve their intended function and shall utilize materials, colors and designs which are consistent with the rural and agricultural character of the scenic corridor.
+For those signs, walls and fences which are subject to review for site plan approval, their The location, height, size, lighting and design of any signage within the corridor shall be reduced to the smallest necessary to serve their intended function and shall utilize materials, colors and designs which are consistent with the rural and agricultural character of the scenic corridor.
 Chain link fencing is discouraged within the scenic corridor.
 Fences and walls should be of a location, height and design that maintain the corridor's agricultural and rural character.